La Maison Carré, declarado patrimonio mundial de la Humanidad, en Nîmes, frente al Carré d'Art

 How Does the Nîmes City Pass Work?

-• Purchase Your Pass: You can buy it online or at official sales points.
-If purchased online, you’ll receive an electronic pass to print or use through the app.
+• Purchase your pass: You can buy it online or at official points of sale.
+If you buy it online, you’ll receive a digital pass that you can either print or use directly from the app.

-• Plan Your Visits: Choose attractions based on your preferences and the duration of your pass (2, 4, or 7 days).
-The City Pass app helps you locate nearby sites.
+• Plan your visits: choose the attractions based on your preferences and the duration of your pass (2, 4, or 7 days).
+Use the City Pass app: it helps you locate nearby sites.

-• Show Your Pass: At each site, present the barcode at the entrance to activate it.
-The pass validity starts from your first visit.
+• Show your pass: when you arrive at each site, simply present the barcode at the entrance to activate it.
+Validity: the pass becomes active on your first visit.

 Why Do I Recommend the Nîmes City Pass?